-Ор era tion Name: Date: • re, process, label, or repack organic products or o your brand or label (private label brand owner r contract another certified operation to process). • lients, processing aids, suppliers, co-packers, a es for pre-approval before using. nd formulas approved by CCOF to produce • products; submit a Product Application.
-Application ur CCOF client profile, available on MyCCOF.org. roved products will also appear in USDA's Α. La ibels 1) Att ach all labels for all organic produ icts, including any labels with any reference to c organic, and labels for export. • If you use a template for labels, submit an example of each unique template wit h a description of what information changes. ganic labeling guidelines including e-approval prior to printing or using g international labeling are available at www.cco g new labels. f.org/labeling.
+Ор era tion Name: Date: • re, process, label, or repack organic products or o your brand or label (private label brand owner panic products or contract another certified operation to process pel brand owner). • lients, processing aids, suppliers, co-packers, a es for pre-approval before using. nd formulas approved by CCOF to produce • products; submit a Product Application.
+Application ur CCOF client profile, available on MyCCOF.org. roved products will also appear in USDA's Α. La ibels 1) Att ach all labels for all organic produ icts, including any labels with any reference to c organic, and labels for export. • If you use a template for labels, submit an example of each unique template with a description of what information changes. ganic labeling guidelines including e-approval prior to printing or using g international labeling are available at www.cco g new labels. f.org/labeling.
 Submit all revisions to CCOF for Attached 2) Do you use any nonretail containers (examples: boxes, bins, totes, bags, etc.) for sh nipping or storage of organic products? • includes temporary signage app ntainer used to ship or store organic products, o lied to unpackaged product during shipping and d storage. • Nonretail containers must identi organic status visible through th ify product as organic (not required if container l e nonretail container). holds product packaged for retail sale with • Nonretail containers must displato audit trail documentation. ay product lot number, shipping identification, or other unique information that links the container Not applicable, no nonretail conta Ш Yes.
-Nonretail labels attached, in unique template with a description a template for labels, submit an example of each В. Pr ivate label brand owner 1) Are e you a private label brand owne er who contracts an independently certified co-p acker to produce your branded products? ☐ Not applicable, not working with co-packers.
-Skip to section C. or all co-packers who produce products for you at their facility.
-Attached cts must list specific branded products.
-2) Lis • with this information.
-Also list co-packers on yo - Co-packer Facility Name Facility Address Type of co-packing, select all that apply ☐ Co-packing at a facility ☐ Field packing on farm Other, describe: ☐ Co-packing at a facility Field packing on farm Other, describe: ☐ Co-packing at a facility ☐ Field packing on farm Other, describe: 3) As a private label brand owner, do you source ingredients for co-packers? , No, co-packer sources ingredient s.
-Yes, I source ingredients for co-packers i. a) If sourcing ingredients, select al I that apply: ☐ I select suppliers.
+Nonretail labels attached, indicate where lot number will appear.
+If you use a template for labels, submit an example of each unique template with a description of what information changes. В. Pr ivate label brand owner 1) Are e you a private label brand owne er who contracts an independently certified co-p acker to produce your branded products? ☐ Not applicable, not working with co-packers.
+Skip to section C. Yes, attach organic certificates for all co-packers who produce products for you at their facility.
+Certificates for co-packed products must list specific branded products.
+List co-packers below or attach a list with this information.
+Also list co-packers on your Product Application .
+List Attached 2) Lis • - Co-packer Facility Name Facility Address Type of co-packing, select all that apply ☐ Co-packing at a facility ☐ Field packing on farm Other, describe: ☐ Co-packing at a facility Field packing on farm Other, describe: ☐ Co-packing at a facility ☐ Field packing on farm Other, describe: 3) As a private label brand owner, do you source ingredients for co-packers? • No, co-packer sources ingredients. ✓ Yes, I source ingredients for co-packers. a) ☐ I select suppliers.
 Co-packer purchases ingredients directly from supplier.
 Co-packer must maintain supplier certificates.
 Ingredients will not be listed on your organic certificate unless you select additional options. ☐ I purchase ingredients.
 H2.6 your organic certificate.
 Broker Suppliers required for organic ingredie ents, CCOF will list your organic ingredients on f ingredients for storage and ship them to my co will list your organic ingredients on your organic Live animals - I purchase or take physical possession of live animals.
 L6.1 Livestock Suppliers required.
 Other, describe: NO PB3 1, V2, R1, 03/08/2024 Page 1 of 2